mrc-ide/PGEforge/tutorials/hmmIBD/hmmIBD_installation.md

 </details>
 <details>
   <summary>Windows</summary>
     Installation is complicated on Windows.
-These [two](https://www.guru99.com/c-gcc-install.html) [guides](https://dev.to/gamegods3/how-to-install-gcc-in-windows-10-the-easier-way-422j) may help.
+These two guides may help: https://www.guru99.com/c-gcc-install.html and https://dev.to/gamegods3/how-to-install-gcc-in-windows-10-the-easier-way-422j.

 </details>
 If your compiler is named 'CC', the following command